A trademark is a legally registered logo, word, or phrase that represents a company.

 - Traffic information services

-Related products that are not in class 39
+Related Products that Don’t Appear in Class 39

-Vehicle maintenance and repair services are not in class 39.
-Instead, they are under class 37 (construction and repair services).
+Instead, they fall under Class 37 (construction and repair services).

-Travel insurance or services that provide insurance that covers the transport of goods is in class 36 (Insurance and finance services).
+Marks relating to travel insurance and other insurance services which cover the transport of people and goods go in Class 36 (Insurance and finance services).